26 January 2024

 Track highlights: 1.
 "Welcome to My Island" - 4.
 "Sunset" - 6.
 "I Believe"

 4th studio album by Caroline (Elizabeth) Polachek and her second album under her given name.
-After releasing three albums with synthpop band Chairlift from 2008 to 2016, Polachek focussed on her solo career, which she had already initiated while being in Chairlift, and she released her solo debut Arcadia (Apr.
+After releasing three albums with synthpop band Chairlift from 2008 to 2016, Polachek focussed on her solo career, which she had already initiated while being in the band, and she then released her solo debut Arcadia (Apr.
 2014) under the name of Ramona Lisa.
 Her second solo Drawing the Target Around the Arrow (Jan.
 2017) under the name CEP (abbreviation of her name), and preceeding her 2023 album she released Pang in Oct.
 2019.

-Both the albums by Chairlift and her solo releases have generally been met by quite positive reviews, and also gained public acclaim.
-Polachek's newest album is by some regarded as one the best albums of 2023, but I'm not really a huge fan.
+Polachek's newest album is by some regarded as one of the best albums of 2023, but I'm not really a huge fan.
 Yes, the production is state of the art top-notch, and there's much positive energy in most of her songs - it's just... all heard before, isn't it!?
 I guess I'm not part of her target fan base and all but still, I simply cannot come to terms with much of the new synthpop and indie pop artists, who spit out new songs that showcase the same arrangements, the same instrumentation, the same song structures, and similar soundscapes!
-I know Lana Del Rey, Beyoncé, Drake, Taylor Swift, etc. all make different kinds of music, but to me, they nevertheless showcase a common strategy of producing music that loans heavily on pre-made music - whether it's music by themselves or others making some of the same 'generic' pop.
+I know Lana Del Rey, Beyoncé, Drake, Taylor Swift, etc. all make different kinds of music, but to me, they nevertheless showcase a common strategy of making music that loans heavily on pre-made music - whether it's music by themselves or others making some of the same 'generic' pop.
 It leaves me indifferent - at best!
 But mostly, it only makes me change radio channel or give me an urge to hear something... substantial.
 Something worthwhile.
 I don't care how many copies they sell or how many awards they are awarded.
-I currently don't know anything about Chairlift, or Polachek's earlier albums, and frankly, this album doesn't make me one bit curious.
-And that's regardless the good reviews their albums received.
+I currently don't know anything about Chairlift, or Polachek's earlier albums, and frankly, this album doesn't make me one bit curious about her past.
+And that's regardless all the good reviews their albums have garnered.

 Not recommended.

-[ 👎allmusic.com, Clash 4,5 / 5, 🙉PopMatters 5 / 5, Rolling Stone 4 / 5, 👍NME 3 / 5 stars ]
+[ 👎allmusic.com, Clash 4,5 / 5, 🙉PopMatters 5 / 5, Rolling Stone 4 / 5, 👉NME 3 / 5 stars ]